-4.9.1 In general, gateways should be visually creative and include an element of sufficient height and mass so as to be visible by motorists, lighted so as to be visible at night, and constructed of high quality materials such as brick, marble, granite, terrazzo, concrete, stainless or painted steel, copper, brass or glass.
+In general, gateways should be visually creative and include an element of sufficient height and mass so as to be visible by motorists, lighted so as to be visible at night, and constructed of high quality materials such as brick, marble, granite, terrazzo, concrete, stainless or painted steel, copper, brass or glass.

-4.10 Establish Pedestrian Scale Street Lights Along Street Frontages When Feasible
+G.33 Establish Pedestrian Scale Street Lights Along Street Frontages When Feasible

-- 4.10.1 Pedestrian street lighting should illuminate the sidewalk at a level that is consistent with pedestrian activity rather than vehicular activity. - 4.10.2 Spacing should be standard but may vary to accommodate existing vehicular streetlights or street trees. - 4.10.3 For pedestrian scale lighting located in the curb zone, fixtures should be the same height as those in others areas of the downtown. - When arranging in a linear pattern, fixtures should be spaced approximately 15-20 metres apart. - On major streets such as Edward Street and King Street, larger and higher fixtures may be used.
+Pedestrian street lighting should illuminate the sidewalk at a level that is consistent with pedestrian activity rather than vehicular activity.
+Spacing should be standard, but may vary to accommodate existing vehicular streetlights or street trees.
+For pedestrian scale lighting located in the curb zone, fixtures should be the same height as those in others areas of the downtown.
+When arranging in a linear pattern, they should be spaced approximately 15-20 metres apart.
+On major streets such as Edward Street and King Street, larger and higher fixtures may be used.
+A custom streetlight fixture that combines both pedestrian and vehicular lighting could be considered on such major streets.

-- A custom streetlight fixture that combines both pedestrian and vehicular lighting could be considered on such major streets. - 4.10.4 Pedestrian scale lighting may also be accomplished with fixtures that are mounted on buildings or located to accent architectural or landscape features. - Such fixtures should be designed to enhance the overall architecture of the building, provide lighting for pedestrians and not damage historic materials.
+Pedestrian scale lighting may also be accomplished with fixtures that are mounted on buildings or located to accent architectural or landscape features.
+Such fixtures should be designed to enhance the overall architecture of the building, provide lighting for pedestrians and not damage historic materials.

-4.11 Barrier Free Access Should Be Appropriately Designed, Clearly Visible from the Main Entranceway and, in General, Use the Same Access Routes as Those Used By Non-Handicapped Users Where Possible
+G.34 Handicapped Access Should Be Appropriately Designed, Clearly Visible from the Main Entranceway and, in General, Use the Same Access Routes as Those Used By Non-Handicapped Users Where Possible